 Tania Witte is an award-winning author, novelist and spoken word artist based in Berlin and The Hague.

-Until now she published four novels, an anthology and several essays.
+Until now she published five novels, an anthology and several essays.

 In addition to her artistic work she writes as a freelance critic and journalist for music, art and culture magazines and newspapers such as „tageszeitung (taz)“, „ZEITmagazin“, „Missy Magazine“.